Confidence polytopes for quantum process tomography: Introduction

 \section{Introduction}

-Quantum tomography is a gold-standard approach for the estimation of the state of a quantum system from measurements~\cite{Lvovsky2009}.
+Quantum tomography is a gold-standard approach for the estimation of the state of a quantum system from measurements~\cite{Lvovsky2009} in experiments with quantum systems of various nature.
+Quantum tomography protocols are based on multiple measurements of an unknown quantum state in multiple bases.
 The accuracy of quantum state tomography (QST) protocols is limited, in particular, due to statistical errors related to the finite amount of measurement data.
 This poses a problem of estimating the accuracy of QST methods~\cite{Bogdanov2009,Blume-Kohout2012,Renner2012,Flammia2011,Silva2011,Flammia2012,Sugiyama2013,Faist2016,Wang2019}, which is of particular importance for characterizing and calibrating quantum devices.
-Existing heuristic tools for solving this problem, such as the numerical bootstrapping method or resampling, are generally highly biased~\cite{Wineland2009,Tibshirani,Blume-Kohout2012-2}.
+Existing heuristic tools for solving this problem, such as the numerical bootstrapping method or resampling, are generally biased and lack a well justified error analysis~\cite{Hradil2001,Wineland2009,Tibshirani,Blume-Kohout2012}, which may limit their applicability.

 Several rigorously proven methods for QST have been proposed~\cite{Sugiyama2013,Wang2019}.
 Specifically, an approach for QST with guaranteed precision has been proposed in Ref.~\cite{Sugiyama2013}, in which the distance between true quantum state and proposed point estimator is provably bounded with high probability.
 The precision-guaranteed approach has been further extended in Ref.~\cite{Wang2019}, where a quantum generalization of Clopper-Pearson confidence intervals~\cite{ClopperPearson1934} has been used.
 Corresponding confidence regions have the shape of a polytope.
 The polytope method is computationally efficient and applicable for experiments~\cite{Wang2019}.